What You Can Expect from an Open Adoption in Ohio

 The Benefits of Open Adoption With Our Agency

+Just like life, adoption is constantly evolving.
 For decades, women who placed children for adoption had no contact with their children or the adoptive family after placement.
 Closed adoptions in Ohio allowed little to no identifying information about the birth parents to be shared with the adoptive parents and the adoptee.

 The birth parents had no information about the child that they had placed for adoption.
 The adoptee had no medical history and no answers as to why they were placed for adoption in the first place.
 If birth and adoptive families wished to contact each other later in life, the lack of information available made it difficult or impossible to find one another.

 For many years, this was the standard for adoption in the United States.
 But, as more open adoption research came to light, professionals across the country realized that open adoption benefits far outweighed the disadvantages.
-And, in the last few decades, many birth mothers have successfully placed their children into domestic open adoptions — and remained in happy contact with them for many years to come.
+And, in the last few decades, many birth mothers have successfully placed their children into domestic open adoptions in Ohio — and remained in happy contact with them for many years to come.

 What is Open Adoption in Ohio Like Today?

-But, what does an “open adoption” mean?
+With trends showing open adoptions becoming more and more common, it brings the question, what does an “open adoption” mean?
 What is this kind of adoption really like?

 A more open and flexible adoption might involve:

-- Swapping contact information so that the prospective birth and adoptive family can keep in touch easier during and after placement
+Swapping contact information so that the prospective birth and adoptive family can keep in touch easier during and after placement

 Sharing direct communication through phone calls, text, video chat, letters, emails and more

-- Visits to see one another
+Visits to see one another

-- Anything else both parties feel comfortable with in their open adoption
+Anything else both parties feel comfortable with in their open adoption

-- Sharing first names only
+Sharing first names only

-- Providing the adoptive family with the birth parent(s) medical history for the adoptee
+Providing the adoptive family with the birth parent(s) medical history for the adoptee

-- Mediated communication through American Adoptions, so that no contact information is shared
+Mediated communication through American Adoptions, so that no contact information is shared

 How Does Open Adoption Work in Ohio?

 Adopted children in open adoptions are not confused about who their “real parents” are.

 Birth and adoptive parents do not “co-parent” their child.

-- Adoptees can ask birth parents about their adoption directly and never live with unanswered questions.
+Adoptees can ask birth parents about their adoption directly and never live with unanswered questions.

-- Birth parents can see their child growing up loved and well-cared for with their family instead of living with “what-ifs.”
+Birth parents can see their child growing up loved and well-cared for with their family instead of living with “what-ifs.”

-- Adoptive families and birth families often share a healthy, genuine friendship for a lifetime.
+Adoptive families and birth families often share a healthy, genuine friendship for a lifetime.

-- Open adoptions can be as open and flexible or as structured as you wish them to be.
+Open adoptions can be as open and flexible or as structured as you wish them to be.

-However, don’t let this scare you.
-Birth and adoptive parents rarely need reminders to stay in touch as originally promised; everyone is usually happy to do so.
-American Adoptions educates adoptive parents about how crucial it is to honor one’s word in an open adoption.
 We also hold on to any correspondence for up to 18 years after the adoption if contact is ever accidentally lost, just in case one party contacts us hoping to reconnect with each other.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.